cardboard-iguana/cardboard-iguana.com/log/2022-04-02-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 ### Introduction

 Cloud platform security controls: A wall of toggle.
-So many toggles...
+So many toggles…

 ### Cloud Workloads